AlanZoo-maker/PINN---BIOS802/README.md

 In our model, we have included a set of generated points a researcher might generate from 0 <t < 0.5.
 The performance of the model outside of these points largely depends on the accuracy of the weights of the PINN, which are influenced by real-world phenomena.
 (In this simple case, this just means that the first two terms of the loss function are penalized more heavily than the last two terms, for reasons described above.)
+Make sure that the hyperparameteres penalize the initial conditions more than the boundary conditions; this is a key assumption that cannot be violated.

 Overall, the neural network learns the model fairly consistently, around 1000 training steps is enough to learn the simple reaction.